AVEVA/CONNECT-data-services-developer-docs/content/communities/community-view-shared-streams.md

 ## [Sequential Data Store](#tab/sds)

-When working from SDS explorer, you can view which data streams are shared within communities, sorting by either stream or community.
+When working from `Sequential Data Store` explorer, you can view which data streams are shared within communities, sorting by either stream or community.

 ### View shared streams by community